Nature's Valley Office

 Kirwan is the Conservation Educator at Nature’s Valley Trust.
 He holds a degree in Environment and Development from the University of Stellenbosch.
 After completing his undergraduate studies, he started volunteering at CapeNature in the Stewardship and Corridor department.
 Impressing as a volunteer, he was employed as a Groen Sebenza intern within CapeNature.
 While working as a Community Conservation Intern he completed his honors in Integrated Water Resource Management at the University of the Western Cape (UWC).

 As his internship came to an end, an opportunity arrived at the Nature’s Valley Trust which he grabbed with both hands.
-This enabled him to continue to live out his passion and dream to help uplift the community.
+He is also currently studying to obtain his Postgraduate Certificate in Education (PGCE) through UNISA.
+This has enabled him to continue to live out his passion and dream to help uplift the community.

 Conservation Volunteer Manager

-Kellyn began her journey with NVT three years ago as a volunteer and since then has been a member of the team as a post-graduate student.
+Kellyn began her journey with NVT in March 2014, as a volunteer, and since then has been a member of the team as a post-graduate student.
 Originally from Jo'burg, Kellyn has since made the Garden Route her home.
 She studied at Stellenbosch University where she completed her BSc. and BSc.
 Hons. in Biodiversity and Ecology.

-Kellyn recently finished her MSc. in Pollination Ecology with the University of Kwa-Zulu Natal and now oversees the volunteer and internship programme for NVT as well as various other ecological research.
+While with NVT, Kellyn has completed her MSc. in Pollination Ecology with the University of Kwa-Zulu Natal and now oversees the volunteer and internship programme for NVT as well as various other ecological research.

 Plettenberg Bay Office